 The television networks still conspire to force the leaders debates on us.
 They should leave it to the CBC, which reaches everyone in Canada with a television, and by offering their usual fare test more fairly how much we really want the debates.
 At least cable now offers most of us alternative viewing.

 The money and air time saved by the private networks not carrying the debates could be put to better use by offering focused debates between other politicians on the French model.
 Paul Martin could take on Alexa MacDonough.
 Lewis Mackenzie could debate Douglas Young.
 Deborah Gray could clash with Svend Robinson.
-All of these could prove much more exciting and informative than the leaders debate.
+All of these could prove much more exciting and informative than the leaders debates.
 They would also test the fitness of the participants to serve in parliament rather than leaving them simply to cheer on their leaders and slave away at their local campaigns.

 As it is, if politicians are not just newscast sound bites they are too often interviewed and too little forced to debate.
 Most political interviewers let our leaders off easy while maintaining a detached and slightly cynical pose.
 Local stations run lots of panels with candidates from each of the major parties, but these are more like confused group interviews than debates.